Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Stable envelopes and -matrix from gauge theory: the setup

 Our starting point here is the 3d $\cN=2$ SQCD on $[y_-, y_+] \times \bE_\tau$.
 For the moment, replace the interval $[y_-, y_+]$ with the infinite line $(-\infty, +\infty)$.
 Suppose, for any chamber $\mfr C$, we have a set of asymptotic boundary conditions $\{p\}$ for the 3d $\cN=2$ SQCD corresponding to its Higgs branch vacua.\footnote{In the presence of twisted masses, the classical Higgs branch of 3d $\cN=2$ SQCD retracts down to the fixed point set of the flavor torus action.
 This set is a disjoint union of connected components.
 Here $p$ labels a connected component, and by the boundary condition labeled by $p$ we roughly refer to a brane-type boundary supported on the attracting/repelling set of $p$.
-We shall describe in detail the fixed points, their attracting sets, and the corresponding boundary conditions in \S\ref{sec:fixedPoints}, \S\ref{sec:MorseAndHamilton}, and \S\ref{sec:bc} respectively.} We can construct a Janus interface interpolating between a vacuum $p_-$ in a chamber $\mfr C_-$ at infinite past and a vacuum $p_+$ in a chamber $\mfr C_+$ at infinite future.
-Then, our previous discussion on branes suggests that the expectation value of this interface with $p_-$ and $p_+$ boundary conditions at infinite past and future should give us a matrix element of an R-matrix: \beq \mbf R_{\mfr C_+ \leftarrow \mfr C_-}(p_+, p_-) = \bra{p_+} \cJ(m_{\mfr C_-}, m_{\mfr C_+}) \ket{p_-}\,, \eeq where $m_{\mfr C_-}$ and $m_{\mfr C_+}$ are two generic masses from the chambers $\mfr C_-$ and $\mfr C_+$ respectively, and $\cJ$ is the Janus interface interpolating between these two masses.
-A similar expression for the R-matrix in terms of Janus interfaces was also used in \cite{BullimoreKimLukowski201708} in the context of bosonic rational spin chains.
+We shall describe in detail the fixed points, their attracting sets and the corresponding boundary conditions in Sections~\ref{sec:fixedPoints}, \ref{sec:MorseAndHamilton} and~\ref{sec:bc}, respectively.} We can construct a Janus interface interpolating between a vacuum $p_-$ in a chamber $\mfr C_-$ at infinite past and a vacuum $p_+$ in a chamber $\mfr C_+$ at infinite future.
+Then, our previous discussion on branes suggests that the expectation value of this interface with $p_-$ and $p_+$ boundary conditions at infinite past and future should give us a matrix element of an $R$-matrix

+where $m_{\mfr C_-}$ and $m_{\mfr C_+}$ are two generic masses from the chambers $\mfr C_-$ and $\mfr C_+$ respectively, and~$\cJ$ is the Janus interface interpolating between these two masses.
+A similar expression for the $R$-matrix in terms of Janus interfaces was also used in \cite{BullimoreKimLukowski201708} in the context of bosonic rational spin chains.